Esri/arcgis-runtime-samples-android/java/display-scene-in-tabletop-ar/README.md

 This sample requires a device that is compatible with ARCore 1.8 on Android.

 **Tabletop AR** is one of three main patterns for working with geographic information in augmented reality.
-See [Augmented reality](https://developers.arcgis.com/android/latest/guide/display-scenes-in-augmented-reality.htm) in the guide for more information.

-This sample uses the ArcGIS Runtime Toolkit.
-See [Augmented reality](https://developers.arcgis.com/android/latest/guide/display-scenes-in-augmented-reality.htm) in the guide to learn about the toolkit and how to add it to your app.
+This sample uses the [ArcGIS Runtime Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-android/).

 ## Tags